Skip to content

 a< b S S LT(a,b)

-a< b S U LT(a,Tposs(b))
+a< b S U LT(a,get_mask(b,-1))

-a< b U S LT(Tposs(a),b)
+a< b U S LT(get_mask(a,-1),b)

-a< b U U LT(Tposs(a),Tposs(b))
+a< b U U LT(get_mask(a,-1),get_mask(b,-1))

-Shift Left performs the typical shift left when there is a single amount (a<<amt).
-The allow supports multiple left shift amounts.
-In this case the shift left is used to build one hot encoding mask.
-(1<<(1,2) == (1<<1)|(1<<2))
+Shift Left performs the typical shift left when there is a single amount (a<<b).
+The cell supports multiple drivers on the b (amount) sink; in this case the results are OR-ed together, which is useful to build one hot encoding masks (a<<(1,2) == (a<<1)|(a<<2)).

 Verilog Considerations